Is PEP recommended if I am on PrEP?

 PEP stands for post-exposure prophylaxis and involves taking a combination of three HIV meds for one month.

-PEP is rarely used, but if you need it, the earlier you start PEP, the more likely it will work.
-PEP can be prescribed up to 72 hours after sex but is most effective if started within 24 hours
+PEP is now used less often.
+But if you need PEP, the earlier you start, the more likely it will work.
+PEP can be prescribed up to 72 hours after sex.
+Ideally, PEP should be started within hours.

 - If you have a risk when you haven’t been taking PrEP, or enough PrEP, contact a clinic to discuss whether you might need PEP.

-- Taking a double-dose of PrEP (if you still have some left) is a good idea as the earlier PEP is started the better it works.
+- Taking a double-dose of PrEP (if you still have some left) is a good idea.
+The earlier PEP is started the better it works.

 - PEP is sometimes used as a response after a sexual assault.
 In this case, it is important to get additional care and support as soon as possible.